muratk3n/thirdwave/en/README.md

 ---

 I guess the previous announcement by Power Innovations was for Microsoft.
-V cool.
+Awesome

 "Microsoft tests hydrogen fuel cells for backup power at datacenters.
 In a worldwide first that could jumpstart a long-forecast